ElesCloud/ESCDocuments/Training_PhaseTwo.md

 - Remind the recruit that the handbook will always be available for reference.
 - If at any point you encounter a question you can't answer, it is your job to follow up and find that answer.
 "I don't know" is not acceptable.
-- To ensure that the recruit has at least a basic understanding of our expectations, a quiz has been developed for use [here](https://forms.gle/wQFGguMS71cZVAGk8).
--  This quiz requires a passing grade of 8/10.
-The quiz will give them a score response immediately after they complete it.
--  If they fail, go over Chapter Three: Policy with them again and spend more time covering the rules.
-It is crucial that they understand how we operate and will abide by our protocols.
-Remember Section One.
-If they are not clicking well with this part, it is not too late for them to decide to drop out.

 ## Section Three: Structure, Classes, Gear